 If you can’t make it to this event, definitely check out the AllJoyn User Group nearest you.
 There are now more than 500 developers participating in AllJoyn Meetups all over the world.
 It’s a great way to troubleshoot technical challenges, celebrate the power of open-source collaboration, discuss best practices and connect with peers in a fun and relaxed setting.

 After OpenIoT Summit in San Diego, Calif., you hosted a TSC face-to-face meeting to collectively strategize the roadmap to the 16.10 release.
 What’s next for AllJoyn?

 We have a number of developers focused on the following key goals for the 16.10 release, which the TSC and AllSeen Alliance Board have agreed upon as targets for AllJoyn:

 2. Build AllJoyn support for IPv6 and, time permitting, Thread support.

-4. The last one is what we call “common controller,” and is being realized under the lead of our members from LIFX, Higgns and HAE Group.
+4. The last one is what we call the “common controller,” and is being realized under the leadership of our members from LIFX, Higgns and HAE Group.
 Essentially they’re adapting the concepts built into the AllJoyn Lighting Service Framework (LSF) to be applicable to a broader set of “things.”
-It occurred to them that the LSF enjoys the multitude of benefits from having a lighting controller, and that the Alliance, and IoT market at-large would benefit from having a common controller that supports IoT groups and scenes.
-From a market and sales perspective, current smart home face the challenge of how to create one hub for 50 light bulbs and multiple SKUs, for example.
+It occurred to them that the LSF enjoys the multitude of benefits from having a lighting controller and that the Alliance, and IoT market at large would benefit from having a common controller that supports IoT groups and scenes.
+From a market and sales perspective, current smart homes face the challenge of how to create one hub for 50 light bulbs and multiple SKUs, for example.
 The idea is to build an AllJoyn controller that allows any AllJoyn Certified device to be controlled by one, common controller interface.
-Building in a rules-engine, an end-user could simply enable a scene, such as “date night” to dim the lights, play your favorite playlist and turn up the thermostat.
+Building in a rules engine, an end-user could simply enable a scene, such as “date night” to dim the lights, play your favorite playlist and turn up the thermostat.